-5.18 The distributed ledger approach (for example, using blockchain121) has been widely praised for having the potential to transform business processes, disrupt established business models and enable new business models that would not otherwise be possible.
-Box B provides an overview of the traditional centralised approach to bookkeeping that is increasingly said to be at risk of disruption from alternative models based on a distributed ledger approach.
+The distributed ledger approach (for example, using blockchain) has been widely praised for having the potential to transform business processes, disrupt established business models and enable new business models that would not otherwise be possible.
+Box C provides an overview of the traditional centralised approach to bookkeeping that is increasingly said to be at risk of disruption from alternative models based on a distributed ledger approach.

-$^{^{121}}$ Blockchain is the underlying distributed ledger technology used by the cryptocurrency 'bitcoin'.
+Blockchain is the underlying distributed ledger technology used by the cryptocurrency 'bitcoin'.